torutakenaga/torutakenaga.github.io/about.md

 ---

-I’m a researcher with a background in infectious diseases, exploring how science, movement, and tools can quietly serve both personal curiosity and others' well-being.
+I’m a researcher with a background in infectious diseases.
+My work explores how science, movement, and practical tools can quietly support both personal curiosity and collective well-being.

-From modeling viruses to refining tango steps and building trading bots, I follow what I’m drawn to — with the hope that it becomes helpful to someone else, somewhere.
+From modeling viruses and building trading bots to refining tango steps, I follow what draws me — with the hope it may be useful to someone, somewhere.

 Rather than aiming high, I try to stay steady and sincere in what I do.